ZoeyR/wearte/README.md

     And in nightly without cost with the feature specialization
 - Remade the derive input parser with `syn::Visit`
 - Remade the trait `Template`, as superTrait of `fmt::Display` implement render directly over `fmt`
-- Remade remove double allocation filters
+- Remove double allocation filters
-- Remade decouple and remove all fields of config less dirs for future use
+- Decouple and remove all fields of config less dirs for future use
 - Remade all unnecessary recursive flow
 - Remade responder implementation with static `Self::mime`
 - Many structures and functions unnecessary or not according to the current architecture have been eliminated